Remove Custom Post Type & Taxonomy Slug From URLs

 Google recommends organizing content URLs so that viewers can easily understand them.
 You can achieve this by eliminating custom post type and taxonomy slugs from WordPress URLs.

+The rewrite slugs lengthen your permalinks, making them harder for users to remember and search engines to understand.
 However, please keep in mind that changing your present URLs may have an impact on your website's SEO as well as any existing backlinks.
 Before making any modifications, evaluate your website's SEO performance.

 Keep an eye on how your modifications are affecting your visitors and SEO.
 Also, to keep as much traffic as possible, redirect old URLs to new ones.